charvijain12/AI4BCancer/README.md

 # AI4BCancer: Breast Cancer Classification 🩺

-Welcome to AI4BCancer, a repository dedicated to leveraging deep learning techniques for the classification of breast cancer.
+Welcome to AI4BCancer, a dedicated repository focusing on leveraging deep learning techniques for the classification of breast cancer.
 This project aims to provide advanced and accurate models to assist in the diagnosis and early detection of breast cancer using state-of-the-art deep learning architectures.

 ## Table of Contents 📚